-The requirements of being a public company may strain the Company's resources, divert management's attention and affect its ability to attract and retain qualified board members

-As a public company, the Company is subject to the reporting requirements of Canadian securities regulators, the listing requirements of the Exchange and other applicable securities rules and regulations.
-Compliance with these rules and regulations may increase the Company's legal and financial compliance costs, may make some activities more difficult, time-consuming or costly and may increase the demand on the Company's systems and resources.
+The requirements of being a public company may strain the Company's resources, divert management's attention and affect its ability to attract and retain qualified board members regulations may increase the Company's legal and financial compliance costs, may make some activities more difficult, time-consuming or costly and may increase the demand on the Company's systems and resources.
 Being a public company requires that the Company file continuous disclosure documents, including, among other things, annual and quarterly financial statements.
 Management's attention may be diverted from other business concerns, which could have a material adverse effect on the Company's business, financial condition and results of operations.
 The Company may need to hire more employees in the future, which will increase its costs and expenses.